Church Synthesis on Register Automata over Linearly Ordered Data Domains: Church Synthesis Games

 The class of synthesis games where $I$ and $O$ are finite and where $S$ is an $\omega$-regular language is known as \emph{Church games}; they are decidable and determined.
-They also enjoy the finite-memoriness property: if Eve wins a game then there is an Eve winning strategy that can be represented as a finite-state machine.
+They also enjoy the finite-memoriness property: if Eve wins a game then she can win it with a strategy that is represented as a finite-state machine~\cite{BL69} (see also \cite{DBLP:conf/fossacs/Thomas09} for a game-theoretic presentation of those results).

-We study synthesis games where the alphabets $I$ and $O$ are infinite and equipped with a linear order, and the specifications are described by deterministic register automata.
+We study synthesis games where $I = O = \D$ is an ordered data domain and the specifications are described by deterministic register automata.
+In the following, we let $G^{\D}_S = (\D,\D,S)$ be the Church synthesis game with input and output alphabet $\D$ and specification $S$, and simply write $G_S$ when $\D$ is clear from the context.